QwenLM/Qwen2.5-Math/README.md

 We evaluate our math-specific models on a series of math benchmarks.
-The results below demonstrate that our largest math-specific model Qwen2-Math-72B-Instruct outperforms the state-of-the-art models, including GPT-4o, Claude-3.5-Sonnet, Gemini-1.5-Pro, Llama-3.1-405B.
+The results below demonstrate that our largest math-specific model Qwen2-Math-72B-Instruct outperforms the state-of-the-art models, including GPT-4o, Claude-3.5-Sonnet, Gemini-1.5-Pro and Llama-3.1-405B.

 We evaluate our Qwen2-Math-Base models on three widely used English math benchmarks GSM8K, Math, and MMLU-STEM.
 We also evaluate three Chinese math benchmarks: CMATH, GaoKao Math Cloze, and GaoKao Math QA.
 All evaluations use few-shot chain-of-thought prompting.